In this article

 Bberry cake

-- Preheat the oven to 180 °C top/bottom heat.
+- Preheat the oven to 180 °C (top/bottom heat).
 Grease a 25 cm loaf tin and line with baking paper.
-I had to cut the baking paper slightly to the width.
-If you are using a different tin, be sure to grease the baking tin and dust with flour.
+I had to trim the baking paper to fit.
+If you’re using a different tin, make sure to grease and flour it well.

-- Mix the soy milk with the lemon juice in a container (e.g. bowl/measuring jug) and set aside for approx. 5 minutes until it has curdled into vegan buttermilk (this does not work well with other types of plant-based milk, but that is not a problem).
+- Mix the soy milk with the lemon juice in a bowl or jug and set aside for about 5 minutes until it curdles into vegan buttermilk (this doesn’t work as well with other plant-based milks, but that’s not a problem).

-- Meanwhile, sieve the flour and baking powder into a large bowl.
-Then mix in the baking soda, salt and sugar with a whisk.
+- Meanwhile, sift the flour and baking powder into a large bowl.
+Then whisk in the bicarbonate of soda, salt and sugar.

-- Then add the milk and lemon mixture, vegetable oil and vanilla extract and mix briefly with a whisk until all the ingredients have combined.
+- Add the milk-lemon mixture, oil and vanilla extract, and briefly whisk until everything is just combined.

-- Wash the blueberries, pat dry and dredge in a little cornflour in a small bowl and roll in it (so that they don’t sink to the bottom and lose too much juice during baking).
-Then carefully fold 180 g into the dough using a dough scraper.
+- Wash the blueberries, pat dry and toss them in a little cornflour in a small bowl (this prevents them from sinking to the bottom and losing too much juice while baking).
+Carefully fold 180 g of them into the batter with a spatula.

-- Pour the batter into the baking tin and gently tap the tin a few times on the work surface to remove the air bubbles and smooth the top.
+- Pour the batter into the prepared tin and gently tap the tin on the counter a few times to remove air bubbles and smooth the top.

-- Spread the remaining blueberries on top and bake the cake for approx. 55 minutes, or until a toothpick comes out clean.
-(If the cake gets too dark during baking, simply cover it loosely with a piece of baking paper.
-A stick test is recommended).
+- Scatter the remaining blueberries on top and bake for about 55 minutes, or until a skewer inserted comes out clean.
+(If the cake browns too much during baking, cover it loosely with baking paper.
+Always check with a skewer!)

-Leave to cool in the tin for 10-15 minutes.
-Then remove and leave to cool completely on a cake rack.
+Leave to cool in the tin for 10–15 minutes.
+Then remove and allow to cool completely on a wire rack.

 Blueberry frosting

-- In a mixing bowl, whip the vegan whipping cream and cream stiffener with an electric hand mixer.
-Add the blue food coloring drop by drop until the desired color is achieved
+- In a mixing bowl, whip the vegan cream with the whipping stabiliser using an electric hand mixer.
+Add the blue food colouring drop by drop until you reach the desired shade.

-- In another mixing bowl, mix the vegan cream cheese, powdered sugar, cream stiffener and lemon juice very briefly until creamy.
-If you mix it for too long, it will become too runny.
+- In another bowl, briefly mix the vegan cream cheese, icing sugar, whipping stabiliser and lemon juice until creamy.
+Do not overmix or it will become too runny.
 Then carefully fold in the whipped cream.

-- Spread the blueberry cream on top of the cake and decorate with fresh blueberries, blackberries and shredded coconut as desired.
+- Spread the blueberry cream over the cooled cake and decorate with fresh blueberries, blackberries and desiccated coconut if desired.

-To make sure your vegan blueberry cake without eggs turns out perfectly, here are some useful tips and tricks:
+For the perfect vegan blueberry cake without eggs, here are some useful tips and tricks:

 - Use cold cream!
-If it’s at room temperature or lukewarm, it won’t whip – at least that’s been my personal experience so far
+If it’s at room temperature or warm, it won’t whip properly – at least that’s been my personal experience.

-- Stick to the recipe and use light flours, regular sugar (no sugar substitute) and soy milk to achieve the best texture.
+- Stick to the recipe and use light flour, regular sugar (not sugar substitutes) and soy milk for the best texture.

-- Gently tap the filled baking tin on the work surface to remove air bubbles and smooth the dough.
+- Tap the filled cake tin gently on the counter to remove air bubbles and smooth the batter.

-- If you want the classic “crack” like a pastry chef’s box cake, carefully cut into the cake with a knife after 10 minutes of baking.
-This allows it to rise evenly during baking.
+- For the classic “crack” on a loaf cake like from the bakery, carefully score the cake with a knife after 10 minutes of baking.
+This allows it to rise evenly.

-- If the surface of the cake gets too dark, simply cover it loosely with a piece of baking paper.
+- If the cake surface becomes too dark, simply cover it loosely with baking paper.

-- Always carry out a stick test to determine the optimum baking time.
-Insert a toothpick or skewer into the center of the cake.
-If it comes out clean, the cake is ready.
+- Always do the skewer test to check if it’s baked through.
+Insert a wooden skewer into the middle – if it comes out clean, the cake is done.

 Storing & freezing

-Your vegan blueberry pie will keep in an airtight container at room temperature for up to 3 days and in the fridge for up to 5 days.
-If it becomes dry after a few days, you can reheat it briefly in the microwave to restore its softness and juiciness.
+Your vegan blueberry cake will keep in an airtight container at room temperature for up to 3 days, and in the fridge for up to 5 days.
+If it becomes dry after a few days, you can briefly warm it in the microwave to restore its softness and moisture.

-I hope this recipe will inspire you to explore the world of vegan baking.
+I hope this recipe inspires you to explore the world of vegan baking.
 A moist, fruity blueberry cake without animal products can be just as delicious.
-Try it out and share your vegan baking creations with your friends and family to convince them of the variety and deliciousness of vegan cuisine.
+Try it out and share your vegan baking creations with friends and family to show them the variety and delight of vegan cuisine.

-PS: I found the inspiration for this delicious cake from the wonderful Bianca Zapatka.
+PS: The inspiration for this delicious cake came from the wonderful Bianca Zapatka.